 The credentials of an international undergraduate applicant – any student who does not hold a U.S. passport or a permanent resident visa (green card) for the United States – are evaluated in accordance with the general regulations governing admission.

-Each student is required to submit to the Office of Undergraduate Admission an application, official test results from either the SAT I or ACT, detailed translated transcripts of academic record, personal statement, letter of recommendation and proof of English proficiency.
+Each student is required to submit to the Office of Undergraduate Admission an application, official test results from either the SAT I or ACT, official English certified transcripts, personal essay, letter of recommendation and proof of English proficiency.

-Students who have studied in a U.S. high school for four years or have completed two years of English composition at another accredited U.S. college or university may request a waiver of the Proof of English Proficiency requirement.
+Students who successfully complete the university's designated English language affiliate program, or students who have studied in a U.S. high school for four years or have completed two years of English composition at another accredited U.S. college or university may request a waiver of the Proof of English Proficiency requirement.

-In addition, international students who have been admitted to CLU must submit proof that sufficient funds will be available to meet their educational expenses while studying at CLU before a Form I-20 can be issued.
+In addition, international students who have been admitted to CLU must submit proof of sufficient funds to meet their educational expenses while studying at CLU before a Form I-20 can be issued.
 The Certificate of Financial Support should be submitted, with appropriate financial documents, to meet both CLU and U.S. federal government requirements of proof of financial status for international students.

 Students who have successfully gained admission to CLU may defer their enrollment up to one year by submitting their enrollment deposit by May 1 and a written request to the Office of Undergraduate Admission.
 The request must include the reason for the deferral.
 If the reason for deferral is to attend another college or university, the request will not be granted.